Dylanex1/NBA-2025-Project-/Stages/Stage_4/Queries.md

 11. List the players PTS in a game that have a height over 6ft 5in and play the position of center

     - Maybe filter by a couple shooting positions that should have high points

+12. Return the average win % from one team to another